Class of 05-07

 - BIO 230 Anatomy with Lab, 4 units minimum

 - BIO 231 Physiology with Lab, 4 units minimum

 - BIO 259 Microbiology with Lab, 4 units minimum

-Anatomy, physiology and microbiology must have been completed within the last 10 years if you received an "A" grade in the course.
-If you received a "B" or "C" grade they must have been completed in the past 5 years.
+Anatomy, Physiology and Microbiology must have been completed within the last 10 years if you received an "A" or "B" grade in the course.
+If you received a "C" grade they must have been completed within the past 5 years.
 No online science courses will be accepted as prerequisites.
 There is no longer an option to waive the recency requirement for these courses.

 REMINDER: At least two of the three science prerequisites MUST BE COMPLETED prior to application (and all other prerequisites and GE graduation requirements must be completed by the end of the semester in which you submit the application).